Teaching

 I approach teaching and learning as a collaborative, interactive process.
 I believe that we create meaning through our interactions and shared experiences, and through our personal and collective reflections on these interactions.

 A challenge—and a blessing—for teachers is that no two students are the same; they have different needs, different resources, different goals, and different motivations.
-I believe that one key aspect of our role as teachers is to encourage students to embrace their unique “teaching and learning toolbox,” to exploit their unique perspectives and strengths, in order to develop their own learning and to engage with others as collaborative learners.
+I believe that one key aspect of our role as teachers is to encourage students to embrace their unique “learning toolbox,” to exploit their unique perspectives and strengths, and to engage with others as collaborative learners.

 Teaching Experience